mikeirvine/Capstone-Job-Time-Predictor/README.md

 #### Feature Analysis:
 - Based on experience, the Engage Mobilize team thought that job type, equipment type, volume, location, and time of year would be the most predictive factors of how long a job should take to complete
-- Most other types of fields in the dataset do not appear to be predictive of the time it would take to complete a job **Key Fields to Consider for a Model:**
+- Most other types of fields in the dataset do not appear to be predictive of the time it would take to complete a job **Key Fields Considered for a Model:**
 - **Job Type**: Analysis revealed that the dataset included 7593 water jobs (Production Water-Bbl) and 3280 slickline jobs.
 There were fewer than 250 records across seven other job types
 - **Location**: Each job has detailed location information, but there is also a higher level location field called 'businessRegionID' where >90% of jobs are in 5 regions
-- **Time of Year**: The dataset included jobs completed over the last 10 months - the month of a job should be a good predictor as a job in the winter may take longer than a job in the summer
+- **Time of Year**: The dataset included jobs completed over the last 10 months - the month of a job should be a good predictor as a job in the winter may take longer than the same job in the summer
 - **Volume**: Slickline and water jobs both use a 'volume' field which indicates the volume of work completed (e.g., volume of water picked up or dropped off at a well or production site).
 However, this field is NOT entered until AFTER a job is completed, so it cannot be used as a predictor
 - **Equipment Type**: Slickline jobs use 5 types of equipment and water jobs use two types of equipment (although predominantly just one type).
 This is a critical predictor of work time as different types / sizes of equipment (e.g., size of a water truck) complete different variations of that job type, so work time will vary
 - **Amount**: Amount is only relevant for slickline jobs, and it is the charge per barrel by the service contractor.
 This information is known when a new job record is created, so it can be used as a predictor
-- **Work Time**: Work time is the amount of time of work it took (not including en route, hauling, or wait times) to complete the job, measured in hours (with decimals every 15 mins (e.g., 1.5 hours is 1 hour and 30 mins)
+- **Work Time**: Work time is the amount of time of work it took (not including en route, hauling, or wait times) to complete the job, measured in hours (with decimals every 15 mins (e.g., 1.5 hours is 1 hour and 30 mins))

 ## Feature Engineering: <a name="feature_eng"></a>
 ### Feature engineering was limited to creating three types of dummy features based on equipment type, location, and time categorical variables.
 - **Equipment Type**: Created dummy features based on the equipment type categorical variable (5 equipment type dummy features for slickline jobs and 2 equipment type dummy features for water jobs
 - **Location**: Each job had high level and detailed location information, so I focused on creating dummy variables for the region location variable.
 Most jobs are located in 5 regions, and the rest are located across a few dozen regions.
-I created dummy features for the top 5 regions and then created an 'other' region for all other jobs.
+I created dummy features for the top 5 regions and then created an 'other' region for all other regions.
 - **Time**: Each job has a created date, and since the time of year may impact work time, I created a dummy feature for the month of year

 The final feature set included: amount, equipment types, region, and month of year.
 As I tested models (details below), I tested different combinations of the feature set to see which combination optimized the models.